gaultier/blog/perhaps_rust_needs_defer.md

 But what can we do otherwise?
 Are there any alternatives?

 - We can be very careful and make sure we deallocate everything by hand in every code paths.
 Obviously that doesn't scale to team size, code complexity, etc. And it's unfortunate since using a defer-like approach in C with `__attribute(cleanup)` and in C++ by implementing our [own](https://www.gingerbill.org/article/2015/08/19/defer-in-cpp/) `defer` is trivial.
 And even Go which is garbage-collected has a first-class `defer`.
+So not being able to do so in Rust is unfortunate.
 - We can use a goto-like approach, as a reader [suggested](https://lobste.rs/s/n6gciw/lessons_learned_from_successful_rust#c_8pzmqg) in a previous article, even though Rust does not have `goto` per se:
     ```rust
     fn foo_init() -> *mut () { &mut () }